iagodahlem/eventemmiter/README.md

-# javascript
+# eventemmiter

-Repository for practice JavaScript.
+Event emmiter for node and browser.

 ## License